United States Army Reserve: Cold War

 While the Korean War was still underway, Congress began making significant changes in the structure and role of the Army Reserve.
 These changes transformed the Organized Reserve into the United States Army Reserve, from 9 July 1952.
 This new organization was divided into a Ready Reserve, Standby Reserve, and Retired Reserve.
 Army Reserve units were authorized twenty-four inactive duty training days a year and up to seventeen days of active duty (called annual training).

 In 1959 the Army decided to realign National Guard and Army Reserve divisions under Pentomic structures.
 Secretary of Defense Neil H. McElroy decided on 10 Army Reserve divisions.
 By October 1959 ten Army Reserve infantry divisions completed their transition, but at a reduced strength.
 The eleventh combat division in the Army Reserve, the 104th, was converted to training, for a total of thirteen training divisions, all of which were in the Army Reserve.

-To reorganize the Army Reserve to the new ROAD structures in the early 1960s, the Army Staff decided to retain one Army Reserve division in each of the six Army areas and to eliminate four divisions.
+To reorganize the Army Reserve to the new Reorganization of Army Divisions (ROAD) structures in the early 1960s, the Army Staff decided to retain one Army Reserve division in each of the six Army areas and to eliminate four divisions.
 Army commanders selected the 63d, 77th, 81st, 83d, 90th, and 102d Infantry Divisions for retention and reorganized them under ROAD by the end of April 1963.
 Each division had two tank and six infantry battalions.

 With the elimination of the 79th, 94th, 96th, and 103d Infantry Divisions, the Army decided to retain their headquarters as a way to preserve spaces for general and field grade officers.
 It reorganized the units as operational headquarters (subsequently called command headquarters [division]) and directed them to supervise the training of combat and support units located in the former divisional areas and to provide for their administrative support.
 Some former divisional units assigned to the four divisions were used to organize four brigades, which added flexibility to the force as well as provided four general officer reserve billets.
 In January and February 1963 the 157th, 187th, 191st, and 205th Infantry Brigades were organized with headquarters in Pennsylvania, Massachusetts, Montana, and Minnesota, respectively.
 The designation of each brigade was derived from the lowest numbered infantry brigade associated with the division under the square structure.
 As with the Regular Army brigades, the number and type of maneuver elements in each Army Reserve brigade varied.